+1-888-360-0001 8:00AM to 6:00PM EST

 Osteoarthritis is a complicated condition of multi-factorial origin.
 The underlying characteristic is the breakdown of the hyaline cartilage along articulating joints.
 The epidemiology is usually in older demographics (typical women after menopause).

-Diagnosing osteoarthritis is often done via radiographs and imaging modalities such as MRIs and x-rays.
+Diagnosing osteoarthritis is often done via radiographs and imaging modalities such as MRIs and X-rays.
 These techniques are non-invasive (unless contrast dyes are used) because of their low costs, quick results, and accuracy.
-Between MRIs and radiographs, an MRI is considered the gold standard for hip OA since articular cartilage is visible and has a much higher resolution of surrounding tissues.
-There are multiple criteria that are used for OA, including multiple clinical prediction rules that incorporate limited hip internal rotation, hip pain with certain activities, and stiffness in the morning for sixty minutes or less.
+An MRI is considered the gold standard for hip OA between MRIs and radiographs since articular cartilage is visible and has a much higher resolution of surrounding tissues.
+Multiple criteria are used for OA, including numerous clinical prediction rules incorporating limited hip internal rotation, hip pain with specific activities, and stiffness in the morning for sixty minutes or less.

 An MRI is a good tool for evaluating the many causes of pain that may surround the hip joint itself.
-There are several tendons that insert around the hip that can become inflamed or degenerated.
-Bursitis, usually located at the outside (lateral) part of the hip, can be painful.
-In addition, if you have had a recent injury or engaged in excessive athletic activity, your muscles can become injured (known as a “muscle strain”) and this can be detected by an MRI.
+For example, several tendons inserted around the hip can become inflamed or degenerated.
+Likewise, bursitis can be painful, usually located at the hip's outside (lateral) part.
+In addition, if you have had a recent injury or engaged in excessive athletic activity, your muscles can become injured (known as a "muscle strain"), and an MRI can detect this.

-An MRI will often show unexpected causes of hip pain that may be originating from other nearby structures like the sacroiliac joints, pubic bones, or even the lower lumbar spine.
+An MRI often shows unexpected causes of hip pain originating from other nearby structures like the sacroiliac joints, pubic bones, or even the lower lumbar spine.

-More worrisome sources of pain that could be coming from tumors, infection or necrosis of the bone (also known as AVN) can also be eliminated from the list of potential causes by doing an MRI.
-Some of these causes are evaluated by MRI with intravenous contrast.
+More worrisome sources of pain that could be coming from tumors, infection, or necrosis of the bone (also known as AVN) can also be eliminated from the list of potential causes by doing an MRI.
+MRI evaluates some of these causes with intravenous contrast.

 How Much Does a Hip MRI Cost?

-The normal expense of an MRI in the United States is $1,325, however, costs can go from $375 to $2,850.
-One factor that can significantly influence the expense of an MRI is whether it is covered by your insurance.
-The expense of an MRI will be higher in the event that you don't have medical coverage.
+The average expense of an MRI in the United States is $1,325.
+However, costs can go from $375 to $2,850.
+One factor that can significantly influence the expense of an MRI is whether your insurance covers it.
+The payment for an MRI will be higher if you don't have medical coverage.

 Different locations charge differently: